“I can go out today around 2 p.m. I’ll have all my work finished by then.”

 “We probably have a good 45 minutes to go before we get there.”

 What?
-For goodness sakes, it was a little after 3:00 p.m.!
+For goodness sake, it was a little after 3:00 p.m.!
 Do the math.
-It was starting to sound like the two-hour canoe adventure in the spring that had me home after dark.
+It was starting to sound like the two-hour canoe adventure in the spring that turned into a seven-hour saga with me arriving home after dark.

 Gulp.
 You read about people getting lost in New Hampshire woods all the time.
 You can get lost in less than five minutes.
 It’s happened to me on my own 90-acre parcel!